siyar25/TaskTiger/README.md

 ## About the Project

-This was our last team project in [Codecool](https://codecool.com/)'s 10-month Full-Stack developer course.
-It was a 4-sprint long project.<br>
+This was our last team project in [Codecool](https://codecool.com/)'s 10-month Full-Stack Developer course.
+It was a 4-sprint long team project.<br>
 **TaskTiger** is a platform where **clients** can connect with '**Taskers**' to complete different jobs/tasks for them, creating easier access to different service providers.
 All this within a few comfortable clicks/taps.<br>
 The project includes authentication and authorization, profile pages, booking reservations, messaging, reviewing, along with many other features.